-Even though the curriculum requires a certain core of courses be completed by all students, several categories provide for choice by the individual student.
-This choosing is facilitated by an extensive Academic Advisement program which uniquely provides students individual advisement throughout their four years not only in the Core, but also in the major program areas.
+The Core curriculum, a common set of classes, is designed to provide students with a common learning experience in the liberal arts and sciences.
+The diversity of categories required in the Core promotes intellectual exploration in college and beyond.
+Even though the curriculum requires a certain core of courses to be completed by all students, several categories provide for choice, facilitated by the Academic Advisement program described in this catalog.
 The structure of the Core curriculum gives students the opportunity to explore possible academic majors and/or to pursue a compatible second major or minor.
+The Core Curriculum furthermore develops in students the attitudes and habits of mind that characterize a lifelong and liberally educated learner.

-Barron's Best Buys in College Education praised King's Core curriculum with its emphasis on liberal arts and independent thinking.
-"A King's College degree in any of several well respected professional fields will almost ensure an excellent first job after graduation; a King's College education through the comprehensive Core curriculum will provide sustenance throughout a graduate's life."
+For these reasons, the Core Curriculum is a point of pride at King's College.
+Barron's Best Buys in College Education praised King's Core curriculum, with its emphasis on liberal arts and independent thinking, saying "A King's College degree in any of several well respected professional fields will almost ensure an excellent first job after graduation; a King's College education through the comprehensive Core curriculum will provide sustenance throughout a graduate's life."

-The curriculum promotes an awareness of the interdependence of disciplines across the curriculum since the Core provides a rich exposure to the various disciplines to encourage, develop, and reinforce explicit "transferable" skills associated with liberal education.
-On the other hand, appropriate emphasis is given to pre-professional and experiential applications of one's major through internships, study abroad, and/or cooperative education arrangements.
-Moreover, even beyond the formal aspects of a college education, King's College has made a further commitment to prepare its students for life in the 21st century--life in a society which is becoming increasingly literacy intensive.
+Together, the Core and major programs promote an awareness of the interdependence of disciplines across the curriculum.
+The Core provides a rich exposure to the various disciplines to encourage, develop, and reinforce explicit "transferable" skills associated with liberal education, while major programs stress content and skills necessary to the discipline.
+Additionally, appropriate emphasis is given to pre-professional and experiential applications of one's major through internships, study abroad, and/or cooperative education arrangements.
+Moreover, even beyond the formal aspects of a college education, King's College has made a further commitment to prepare its students for life in the 21st century - life in a society which is becoming increasingly literacy intensive.

-While continuing to infuse cumulative traditional knowledge, King's is engaged in a directed effort to translate the concept of liberal learning goals and objectives into measurable competencies.
+King's is engaged in a directed effort to translate the concept of liberal learning goals and objectives into measurable competencies.
 This educational development is ever relevant because it addresses not only the student's desire and adaptability for lifelong and continuing personal and professional growth in an ever changing world, but also on the practical side it prepares the person for better placement in the job market.

-While most colleges provide support services which complement the instructional functions of the faculty, those at King's are designed primarily to meet the individual student's needs.
+While most colleges provide support services that complement the instructional functions of the faculty, those at King's are designed primarily to meet the individual student's needs.
 Aside from the assignment of an academic advisor to each student, personal, professional, and pastoral counseling, peer tutoring for the further development of particular learning skills, and an integrated program of life development/career planning and placement services are automatically provided and/or are available upon request.
 The truly significant aspect of these services is that they are merely a representative part of the broader integrated effort by all the constituencies of the College community to participate in a network of helping relationships in which each individual declares a commitment to the application of Christian values toward a purposeful life.

 A majority of King's students are Catholic, but many students of other faiths come to King's to discover a community that is open and friendly and in which they are encouraged to examine and strengthen their individual convictions and to enrich their spiritual lives.
 Indeed, the Catholic tradition of King's has exercised a major influence in the foundation and historical development of the College because it is authentically Catholic, i.e., universal and open to all human concerns.
 This tradition continues to provide a forceful context for the College's educational mission.